Mizuhanome

-Mizuhanome (彌都波能売神 or みつはのめのかみ) is a God in Japanese mythology.
-She is a kami of water.
+Mizuhanome (彌都波能売神 or みつはのめのかみ) is a divinity of water in Japanese mythology.
 She was born from the urine of Izanami.

 Worship

 She is enshrined at Atago Shrine.
 Ashiya Shrine and Niukawakami Shrine are also dedicated to her.

 Names

 She is also referred to as Mizuhanome or Itsu no Mitsuhanome no kami.
 In romaji her name is read as Mitsuhanomenokami.

 The mitsu or mizu in her name means water and me is a feminine suffix.
 Her name is explained as water snake woman or water dragon woman.

 In popular culture

 According to director Makoto Shinkai the name for the character Mitsuha Miyamizu from the movie Your Name is said to come from the goddess.